VISITING - FAQ

 Can groups visit?

 In order to maintain social distancing in our small space, all guided group tours and large group bookings are suspended.
 Groups of up to six or two households (each household can include a support bubble, if eligible) are permitted for self-guided visits.

 Are you running glass workshops?

-At the moment we plan to begin our specialist glass Workshops for adults, with additional precautions and social distancing measures in place from September 2020.
-Please check our What's On page for more up-to-date information.
+We have resumed our practical glass Workshops for adults, with additional precautions and social distancing measures in place.
+Please check our What's On page for workshop dates, booking information and more up-to-date information.

 Tweets by The Stained Glass Museum, Ely

 The Stained Glass Museum is an independent accredited museum and registered charity no. 1169842.